A holographic charged preon model

-SM particles can be represented by preon strand triads involving information in two antipodal clusters of three adjacent pixels on opposite hemispheres of the horizon, bound into SM particles by non-local three-body interactions.
-In this preon strand model, all SM particles have an associated direction, that of the radial axes connecting the three bit antipodal triads.
-Because spin zero particles have no associated direction, the model does not allow fundamental spin zero SM bosons.
-SM particles are identified with wrapped strand triads and different strand wrapping configurations result in the spin of SM particles.
+SM particles with spin can be represented by preon strand triads involving information in two antipodal clusters of three adjacent pixels on opposite hemispheres of the horizon, bound into SM particles by non-local three-body interactions.
+SM particles with spin are identified with wrapped strand triads and different strand wrapping configurations correspond to the spin of SM particles.
 Strand configurations include: a) a straight line segment along the axis between charges, b) the open strand wrapping configurations at the top of Figure 1, with ends on the axis between charges, and c) the strand rings at the top of Figure 2, comprising open charged or closed neutral rings with the ends of the strands close together along the axis between charges.
 States (0,1) and (1,0) represent straight neutral strands with charges $(-e/6,\; e/6)$ or $(e/6,\;-e/6)$ on their ends \emph{or} closed neutral rings formed by joining oppositely charged ends of open neutral strands.
 Note that a pair of $(-e/6,\;-e/6)$ and $(e/6,\; e/6)$ strands, with a net neutral charge, do not exist within a single SM particle because they are equivalent to a pair of $(-e/6,\; e/6)$ and $(e/6,\;-e/6)$ strands.
 The basic SM particles are spin \textonehalf{} fermions, with forces between them mediated by spin 1 or spin 2 bosons.
+A spin zero Higgs boson can be modeled by a bound state of three straight strands lying along mutually perpendicular axes with no preferred direction.
 Charge and angular momentum conservation in the crossed channel requires neutral or unit charged SM bosons mediating forces between SM fermions.
-Two rules relate three-strand preon configurations to SM particles: 1) Spin \textonehalf{} SM fermions are comprised of one effective right or left-handed open strand wrap around one or two straight strands.
+Two rules relate three-strand preon configurations to SM particles with spin: 1) Spin \textonehalf{} SM fermions are comprised of one effective right or left-handed open strand wrap around one or two straight strands.
 Right-handed or left-handed wrapping corresponds to spin up or spin down.
 3) SM bosons are comprised of one or more net closed rings wrapped around one or two straight strands defining the spin axis of the boson.